Trustfully write anything in your language. Stop worrying about truncated content.

-This means that if you add unsupported UTF-8 characters to the content of a post, the following happens.
-Suppose you copy some text from a web pge and paste it into the WordPress editor, it works like a charm.
-Then you reformat it and save.
-All seems fine, but as soon as the page is reloaded you see that your post has been truncated at a random point.
-Well, it's not random of course but you won't easily understand why it happened there.
-The reason is that right there appeared the first unsupported UTF-8 character.
-And all content starting from that one up to the end of the post is unrecoverably gone, lost forever.
+Suppose you copy some text from a web page and paste it into the editor.
+You see everything is fine, so you hit save.
+As soon as the page is reloaded, you find out that your post has been truncated at a point that seems to be quite random.
+Well, that's not random.
+The breaking point is the position of the first 4-bytes-long UTF-8 character.
+Anything from that one up to the end of the post is irremediably lost forever.